frost

 /frɔːst/

-- [uncountable, countable] a weather condition in which the temperature drops below 0° Celsius (= freezing point) so that a thin white layer of ice forms on the ground and other surfaces, especially at night
+- [uncountable, countable] a weather condition in which the temperature drops below 0° Celsius (= freezing point) so that a thin white layer of ice forms on the ground and other surfaces, especially at night严寒天气;霜冻;冰点以下的温度 - It will be a clear night with some ground frost.今夜晴,部分地面有霜冻。

-今夜晴,部分地面有霜冻。 - a sharp/hard/severe frost
+- a sharp/hard/severe frost酷寒

-Topics Weatherc1- The sharp frost nipped at our noses.
+Topics Weatherc1- The sharp frost nipped at our noses.寒气刺痛了我们的鼻子。

-寒气刺痛了我们的鼻子。 - The winter frosts have arrived.
+- The winter frosts have arrived.下冬霜了。

-下冬霜了。 - The young plants all died in the late frost.
+- The young plants all died in the late frost.幼苗全在晚霜中冻死了。

-幼苗全在晚霜中冻死了。 - There was just a touch of frost in the air.
+- There was just a touch of frost in the air.空气中略有一丝寒意。

 Collocations Dictionaryadjective- hard